mongodb/specifications/source/server-selection/server-selection.rst

     SMax.lastWriteDate - S.lastWriteDate + heartbeatFrequencyMS

-  Servers with staleness less than or equal to ``maxStalenessMS`` are eligible.
+  Servers with staleness less than or equal to ``maxStalenessSeconds`` are eligible.

 See the Max Staleness Spec for overall description and justification of this feature.